Note: The links below will

 going back to my bunker now.
 Earthbound observers won't get to see the

-show - the .
+view.
 A similar event in 2002 will be visible.

 Senator Glenn summed up aviation history as he spoke at the National Air